supercollider/supercollider.github.io/contributing/supercollider-github-com.md

 #### Working with Jekyll and a checked out repo

 Jekyll can render to html `_sites` but this content is not checked into git and github does not need it to be rendered.
+They will render using their own Jekyll anytime you push to the repo.

 - [Jekyll](http://jekyllrb.com/)
 - [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown)